TehMillhouse/chip8/README.md

 * Keyboard input is still somewhat weird in some games
 * Collisions seem off (as seen in PONG)
 * No sound support
+* Player always wins in HIDDEN
+* Score remains 000 in Tetris